sersad-ru/MultiSens/docs/TSOP312.md

 # TSOP312 Plugin
 <p align="center"><img src="TSOP312.png"/></p>

-The TSOP312 plugin recieves singnals encoded with NEC protocol from a Infrared Remote Control Unit using the TSOP312x receiver.
+The TSOP312 plugin recieves singnals encoded with NEC protocol from an Infrared Remote Control Unit using the TSOP312x receiver.

-Results are decoded and printed on the screen and sends to serial in human readable format.
+Results are decoded and displayed on the device screen and sends to the serial in human readable format.

 * Press a key on the Remote Control Unit.